ChandieFae/tile-and-perimeter-calculator/README.md

 ---

 ## Tile & Perimeter Calculator that:
-Quickly lets you know the tiles, boxes, and perimeter ti make floor tile laying easy.
+Quickly lets you know the tiles, boxes, and perimeter to make floor tile laying easy.

-Lets you add multiple rooms (supports decimals and simple fractions like 12 1/2)
+Let's you add multiple rooms (supports decimals and simple fractions like 12 1/2)

 Calculates total area (sq ft), perimeter (ft) (also shown as a mixed fraction), tiles needed (with waste), and boxes needed (by box coverage)